+(6) Bars are not permitted to operate other than for take-out and delivery if otherwise permitted under their applicable licenses.

-- (5) "Houses of worship" may hold services and other functions provided that they comply with the "COVID-Safe Practices (CSPs) for Houses of Worship" section of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".
+(7) "Houses of worship" may hold services and other functions provided that they comply with the "COVID-Safe Practices (CSPs) for Houses of Worship" section of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".
 Further, "houses of worship" may not exceed 25% of the maximum occupancy of any enclosed building, as determined by the relevant fire marshal or fire department.
-Nothing in this order is intended to preclude these faith-based institutions from holding services through audiovisual means. - (6) "Places of lodging" shall not operate at more than 25% percent of maximum occupancy.
-Health care workers who are engaged in the provision of care to New Mexico residents or individuals utilizing lodging facilities for extended stays, as temporary housing, or for pmposes of a quarantine or isolation period shall not be counted for purposes of determining maximum occupancy.
-Further, short-term vacation rentals shall limit guests to New Mexico residents only. - (7) Unless a healthcare provider instructs otherwise, all individuals shall wear a mask or multilayer cloth face covering in public settings except when eating, drinking, or exercising.
-Further, all individuals should comply with the "COVID-Safe Practices (CSPs) for All New Mexicans" section of the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers". - (8) All casinos shall close during the pendency of this Order.
+Nothing in this order is intended to preclude these faith-based institutions from holding services through audiovisual means.

+(8) "Places of lodging" shall not operate at more than 25% percent of maximum occupancy.
+Health care workers who are engaged in the provision of care to New Mexico residents or individuals utilizing lodging facilities for extended stays, as temporary housing, or for purposes of a quarantine or isolation period shall not be counted for purposes of determining maximum occupancy.
+Further, short-term vacation rentals shall limit guests to New Mexico residents only.

+(9) Unless a healthcare provider instructs otherwise, all individuals shall wear a mask or multilayer cloth face covering in public settings except when eating, drinking, or exercising.
+Further, all individuals should comply with the "COVID-Safe Practices (CSPs) for All New Mexicans" section of the "All Together New Mexico: COVID- Safe Practices for Individuals and Employers".

+(10) All casinos shall close during the pendency of this Order.
 This directive excludes those casinos operating on Tribal lands.
-Horse racing facilities may operate without spectators. - (9) This Order does not limit animal shelters, zoos, and other facilities with animal care operations from performing tasks that ensure the health and welfare of animals.
-Those tasks should be performed with the minimum number of employees necessary, for the minimum amount of time necessary, and with strict adherence to all social distancing protocols. - (10) Golf courses may open for golf only and provided that they operate in accordance with the pertinent "All Together New Mexico: COVID-Safe Practices for Individuals and Businesses". - (11) Outdoor tennis facilities may open for outdoor use only and provided that they operate in accordance with the pertinent "All Together New Mexico: COVID-Safe Practices for Individuals and Businesses". - (12) State parks may open on a modified basis and subject to staff availability.
+Horse racing facilities may operate without spectators.

+(11) This Order does not limit animal shelters, zoos, and other facilities with animal care operations from performing tasks that ensure the health and welfare of animals.
+Those tasks should be performed with the minimum number of employees necessary, for the minimum amount of time necessary, and with strict adherence to all social distancing protocols.

+(12) Golf courses may open for golf only and provided that they operate in accordance with the pertinent "All Together New Mexico: COVID-Safe Practices for Individuals and Businesses".

+(13) Outdoor tennis facilities may open for outdoor use only and provided that they operate in accordance with the pertinent "All Together New Mexico: COVID-Safe Practices for Individuals and Businesses".

+(14) State parks may open on a modified basis and subject to staff availability.
 They may only be open for day use.
-Camping areas, visitor centers, and any other large enclosed indoor spaces normally open to the public shall remain closed. - (13) Summer youth programs may operate on a limited basis that complies with the pertinent CSP's set out in the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers". - (14) The New Mexico Department of Public Safety, the New Mexico Department of Homeland Security and Emergency Management, the Department of the Environment, and all other State departments and agencies are authorized to take all appropriate steps to ensure compliance with this Order. - (15) In order to minimize the shortage of health care supplies and other necessary goods, grocery stores and other retailers are hereby directed to limit the sale of medications, durable medical equipment, baby f0lmula, diapers, sanitary care products, and hygiene products to three items per individual.
+Camping areas, visitor centers, and any other large enclosed indoor spaces normally open to the public shall remain closed.

+(15) Summer youth programs may operate on a limited basis that complies with the pertinent CSP's set out in the "All Together New Mexico: COVID-Safe Practices for Individuals and Employers".

+(16) The New Mexico Department of Public Safety, the New Mexico Department of Homeland Security and Emergency Management, the Department of the Environment, and all other State departments and agencies are authorized to take all appropriate steps to ensure compliance with this Order.

+(17) In order to minimize the shortage of health care supplies and other necessary goods, grocery stores aild other retailers are hereby directed to limit the sale of medications, durable medical equipment, baby formula, diapers, sanitary care products, and hygiene products to three items per individual.
 NMSA 1978, § 12-IOA-6 (2012).